ESL Speaking

 If something has received a lot of attention in the news (and is not controversial), you could ask their opinion, “What do you think about _____?”

-English Conversation When you Have Something in Common
+English Conversation When You Have Something in Common

 If you and the listener have something in common, bring that up.
 “You work with _____, don’t you?
 He and I (went to school together).”
-You might know that the two of you have some common interest or experience, which makes a great way to start a conversation.
+You might know that the two of you have some common interests or experience, which makes a great way to start a conversation.

 When you are at a party and only know the host, you can ask someone, “How do you know_____?”